sandipsubedi/one_line/README.md

-# leetcode_ruby
+# One Line

-1 line ruby code just for fun on 1_line folder.
+Just a fun 1 line solutions for problems.